 Where your building inspector comes into the picture

-A comprehensive, professional building inspection will look for conditions or factors conducive to structural damage like a potential landslip or use of fill.
-A building inspector is the best person to give you the sort of technical advice about additional searches you should consider undertaking.
+A comprehensive, professional building inspection is imperative prior to purchase of a property.
+Your conveyancer or solicitor will be able to provide advice about additional searches you should consider undertaking.
 The more energy you expend now in identifying these problems, the more heartache you’ll save later on.